Classic Deviled Eggs are an irresistible and easy appetizer. Everyone loves them! Perfect for parties, holiday gatherings, potlucks and bbqs.

 - garnish - paprika

-- Hard boiled eggs.
-Go to my post on Instant Pot Hard Boiled Eggs or for Stove-top Hard Boiled Eggs - Place the eggs in simmering water and let cook for 14 minutes.
+- Place the eggs in simmering water and cook for 14 minutes.
 Remove the eggs with a slotted spoon and immediately place them in an ice water bath for at least 5 minutes to stop the cooking and to make them easier to peel.

-- Mash the egg yolks to break them up and then add the mayo, mustard salt and pepper and mix until smooth and creamy.
+- Mash the egg yolks with a fork to break them up and then add the mayo, mustard, vinegar salt and pepper.
+Mix until smooth and creamy.

-- Fill each egg white with the egg yolk mixture and sprinkle with paprika.
+- Fill each egg white half with the egg yolk mixture and sprinkle with paprika.
+Refrigerate until ready to serve.

-- Store the deviled eggs in the fridge in an air-tight container for up to 3 days.
+- To Store: Keep the deviled eggs in the fridge in an air-tight container for up to 3 days.
+Deviled eggs do not freeze well.